 Using Your Own Uninsured/Underinsured Motorist Insurance

-Unfortunately, some hit-and-run cases are never solved, even with our best efforts.
+Unfortunately, some hit-and-run cases remain unresolved despite our greatest efforts.
 When this happens, we will look at your own uninsured/underinsured motorist coverage (UM/UI), which typically covers hit-and-run incidents.

 We’ll help you file a claim with your insurance company, providing them with the police report and other information about the accident.
 If the missing driver is ever found, they can seek reimbursement from the driver’s insurance company in a process called subrogation.